 Whether you’ve got talent for crafting, carpentry, spinning or making pottery - you might be able to make artisanal goods to sell on Etsy, through a local shop or in a web shop your own.

-Pro: Making your own products and selling them to others is just awesome!
+Pro: Making your own products and selling them to others is just awesome and very satisfactory!

 Con: Depending on what it is you make, it might require you to invest in equipment, materials or maybe even a safe and clean environment to make it in.